 Abortion rights might soon be gone.
 Activists worry same-sex marriage is next

-On June 26th, 2015, the Supreme Court ruled that same-sex couples have a constitutional right to marriage.
+On June 26, 2015, the Supreme Court ruled that same-sex couples have a constitutional right to marry.
 It was a historic ruling that signified a turning point for LGBTQ+ rights in the United States.

 Fast-forward seven years, and a lot has changed.
-The Supreme Court is vastly different, and another landmark decision is pending, this time pertaining to the federal right to an abortion.
+The Supreme Court is vastly different, and another landmark decision is pending, this time pertaining to the constitutional right to an abortion.

 A leaked draft opinion suggests the court is ready to overturn Roe v.
 Wade, which could have implications for other rights, including the right to same-sex marriage.